SerenaIce/SquirrelFramework/README.md

             userRepo.GetAllByPageSortBy(2, 15, u=>u.Age, true);
 ```

-6. If your data collection is dynamic, for example your have multiple collection to store your order information:
+6. If your data collection is dynamic, for example you have multiple collections to store your order information:
 * Users201801
 * Users201802
 * Users201803
-* Users201804
-* Users201805
 * ...
 You can use the CustomizedRepositoryBase class as a base class
 ```C#
     public class UserRepository: CustomizedRepositoryBase<User> {}
 ```
-Then you can provide the specific collection name for each the CRUD operation.
+Then you can provide the specific collection name for each CRUD operation.

 * Add a new user record
 ```C#